Welfare economics: Social welfare maximization

 Utility functions can be derived from the points on a contract curve.
 Numerous utility functions can be derived, one for each point on the production possibility frontier (PQ in the diagram above).
 A social utility frontier (also called a grand utility frontier) can be obtained from the outer envelope of all these utility functions.
 Each point on a social utility frontier represents an efficient allocation of an economy's resources; that is, it is a Pareto optimum in factor allocation, in production, in consumption, and in the interaction of production and consumption (supply and demand).
 In the diagram below, the curve MN is a social utility frontier.
 Point D corresponds with point C from the earlier diagram.
 Point D is on the social utility frontier because the marginal rate of substitution at point C is equal to the marginal rate of transformation at point A. Point E corresponds with point B in the previous diagram, and lies inside the social utility frontier (indicating inefficiency) because the MRS at point C is not equal to the MRT at point A.

 Although all the points on the grand social utility frontier are Pareto efficient, only one point identifies where social welfare is maximized.
 Such point is called "the point of bliss".
 This point is Z where the social utility frontier MN is tangent to the highest possible social indifference curve labelled SI.

-Criticisms

-Some, such as economists in the tradition of the Austrian School, doubt whether a cardinal utility function, or cardinal social welfare function, is of any value.
-The reason given is that it is difficult to aggregate the utilities of various people that have differing marginal utility of money, such as the wealthy and the poor.

-Also, the economists of the Austrian School question the relevance of Pareto optimal allocation considering situations where the framework of means and ends is not perfectly known, since neoclassical theory always assumes that the ends-means framework is perfectly defined.